typst/packages/packages/preview/supercharged-dhbw/1.0.0/README.md

 `show-code-snippets`: Whether the code snippets should be shown, default is true

-`show-bibliography`: Whether the bibliography should be shown, default is true

 `show-appendix`: Whether the appendix should be shown, default is false

 `show-abstract`: Whether the abstract should be shown, default is true